Mobin-Abbasi/Django-Advence-Blog/README.md

 # Django-Advence-Blog
- This woll be sample project
+This will be sample project | coding with python and django rest framework (DRF).
+Also, this project benefits from tools such as Docker, Celery, Redis and ...